 Caramel Popcorn is perfect for gifting!

-I get so many requests to bring this Caramel Popcorn to parties and gatherings.
+I get so many requests to bring this easy Caramel Popcorn recipe to parties and gatherings.
 Everyone loves it!
 It stays crispy and crunchy for weeks.

 Fill a mason jar and tie a ribbon around it, and it makes the perfect gift.
 Plus, it’s cheap economical!
 One batch fills two quart-sized jars with a little left over.